Kate-h36/Tideman-Election-Simulation/README.md

 6. The program will output the winner of the election.

 ## Usage

-1. Enter the number of candidates.
-2. Enter the names of the candidates.
+1. Enter the names of the candidates.
-3. Enter the number of voters.
+2. Enter the number of voters.
-4. For each voter, enter the rankings of the candidates.
+3. For each voter, enter the rankings of the candidates.
-5. The program will output the winner of the election.
+4. The program will output the winner of the election.

 ```
 ./tideman Alice Bob Charlie